gbro115/twinjet-directconnect-php/README.md

 ## Handling Exceptions

-If the API returns an error or an unexpected response, the PHP API will throw a \ClusterPOS\Exception.
+If the API returns an error or an unexpected response, the PHP API will throw a \TwinJet\Exception.

 ## Example usage